 myResult = myValue + 79

 As you can see: we are still using different variable names in our main program and our method and those are still our own local (from a method perspective) variables. but myResult (in the method) is pointing (via the byRef statement in parameters) to the transferred variable “result” of the main app and(!) can as such alter it!

 If you debug this program you will notice that result in the main app changed from 0 before calling myMethod to 89 after the call finished.

 With byRef you can indeed alter indirectly a variable used in the call of a method.
 This is extremely helpful in many circumstances, but I recommend that you are carefully documenting the use of it.
 If you are using it very often, and without any comments, your code might easily become cumbersome and a complete mess to debug.
 The beauty of methods is exactly that you can encapsulate (and re-use) your code, so my own rule of thumb is that I do use byRef only when I have a very good reason doing so.
 It’s for instance not(!) a solution for bypassing the standard way of returning ONE value.

-Last but not least: please note that arrays() and objects are ALWAYS transferred to a method in a way, that if your method changes the array or object, the array or object you've used to call the method is altered as well!
-So it behaves(!) like if an array or an object are transferred byRef.
-Actually they are not, they are transferred byVal too, but array and objects are by default reference types and not value types, that's why they appear to behave like byRef transfers, though they are actually passed byVal.
+Last but not least: please note that arrays() and objects are ALWAYS transferred to a method in a way, that if your method changes the array or object, the array or object you’ve used to call the method is altered as well!
+So it behaves(!) like if an array or an object is transferred byRef.
+Actually, they are not, they are transferred byVal too, but array and objects are by default reference types and not value types, that’s why they appear to behave like byRef transfers, though they are passed byVal.
 You can read more about this here:

-Don't worry if, as a beginner, you don't understand all those details yet.
-It should be enough to remember that objects and array "behave" like if they are transferred via byRef to a method.
+Don’t worry if, as a beginner, you don’t understand all those details yet.
+It should be enough to remember that objects and array “behave” as if they are transferred via byRef to a method.

-By the way, I haven't found a better cover picture.
-It is supposed to show "twins" because it basically depends on whether we work with the original in our method or with the copy ...
+By the way, I haven’t found a better cover picture.
+It is supposed to show “twins” because it depends on whether we work with the original in our method or with the copy …